bunsanweb/bunsanweb/features-from-anatta-engine.md

 The browser scripts listen the access `Event` for processing each `Request` message to make a `Response` message to respond.

-For providing the interface as starndard objects,
+For providing the interface as standard objects,
 The `ServiceWorker`'s `"fetch"` event structure is directly applied to the `grp` browser-side API.
-It can handle `"fetch"` access with`FetchEvent.respondWith(response)` with objects in the starndard `fetch()` API: `Request`, `Response`.
+It can handle `"fetch"` access with`FetchEvent.respondWith(response)` with objects in the standard `fetch()` API: `Request`, `Response`.

 The implementation uses `WebSocket` to connect the proxy because the `WebSocket` can connect any machines not limited to CORS origins.
-Proxy server is implemented simpliy as node.js HTTP server.
+Proxy server is implemented simply as node.js HTTP server.

 Unique identity of programs is based on
 EC(Elliptic Curve) cryptography public keys from random private keys.
-The 3rd pirty ECC library is used inside implementation because of lack feature of WebCrypto standard (retrieve keys from only random bytes).
+The 3rd party ECC library is used inside implementation because of lack feature of WebCrypto standard (retrieve keys from only random bytes).

 The `grp` is the first trial prototype to implement with the manner